ethereum-optimism/design-docs/security/fma-holocene.md

 - (Execution Layer) L2ToL1MessagePasser Storage Root in Header
 - (Smart Contracts) Update to the MIPS contract

+Each change has it's own section below with a list of Failure Modes.

 Below are references for this project:

 - [PID: Holocene hardfork upgrade](https://www.notion.so/PID-Holocene-hardfork-upgrade-00ee1ffc414a407088fdb49841771527?pvs=21)